 Mr. Winter was a Senior Analog and Mixed-Signal Design Engineer at LSI Corporation, with a background in 3D art, computer animation, solid modeling, and multiphysics analysis.
 He is the founder of CoolSilicon®, LLC, a company providing the semiconductor industry with innovative in-silicon cooling solutions for single and stacked-die semiconductor devices.

-Mr. Winter currently works as an expert in the application of FPGAs for use in co-emulation and hardware acceleration.
+Mr. Winter is an expert in the application of FPGAs for use in co-emulation and hardware acceleration.
 He received his bachelor’s degree in Electrical Engineering from Minnesota State University Mankato.

 Dr. Manny Villafana, Ph.
 D., S.C.

 Dr. Villafana is a serial entrepreneur who never stops dreaming for himself and for others.
 He was born in the Bronx, of Puerto Rican descent, and came to Minnesota in 1967 to become Medtronic’s first international sales administrator.
 From there Manny, also known as the “Cardiac Kahuna,” moved forward to design breakthrough technology in the cardiac realm and went on to found companies to implement these ideas.